Turin King List: Research and processing

 The Saxon researcher Gustav Seyffarth re-examined the fragments, some only one square centimeter in size, and made a more complete reconstruction of the papyrus based only on the papyrus fibers, as he could not yet determine the meaning of the hieratic characters.
 Subsequent work on the fragments was done by the Munich Egyptologist Jens Peter Lauth, which largely confirmed the Seyffarth reconstruction.
 Giulio Farina, the director of the Museo Egizio from 1928 to 1946 published his analysis and examination of this document in 1938 in a book called The Restored Papyrus of the Kings or Turin Canon; here, he proposed a new placement of some fragments, gave the hieroglyphic transcription of the hieratic text, the translation and an extensive historical-chronological commentary.

 In 1997, prominent Egyptologist Kim Ryholt published a new and better interpretation of the list in his book The Political Situation in Egypt during the Second Intermediate Period.
 Egyptologist Donald Redford has also studied the papyrus and has noted that although many of the list's names correspond to monuments and other documents, there are some discrepancies and not all of the names correspond, questioning the absolute reliability of the document for pre-Ramesses II chronology.

 Despite attempts at reconstruction, approximately 50% of the papyrus remains missing.
 This papyrus as presently constituted is 1.7 m long and 0.41 m wide, broken into over 160 fragments.
 In 2009, previously unpublished fragments were discovered in the storage room of the Egyptian Museum of Turin, in good condition.
 The fragments were found after studying a 1959 study by archaeologist Alan Gardiner.
 In his writing, Gardiner suggested that there were fragments in the museum that had not been used by scholars in reconstructing the document.

 The name Hudjefa, found twice in the papyrus, is now known to have been used by the royal scribes of the Ramesside era during the 19th Dynasty, when the scribes compiled king lists such as the Saqqara King List and the royal canon of Turin and the name of a deceased pharaoh was unreadable, damaged, or completely erased.

 Contents of the papyrus

 The papyrus is divided into eleven columns, distributed as follows.
 The names and positions of several kings are still being disputed, since the list is so badly damaged.
+Pharaohs that are known have the damaged part of the inscribed name in parentheses, if the damaged part is known.